Use catalog-vended credentials for Apache Iceberg™ tables¶

 Table files must be stored in a single bucket; they can’t be spread across multiple buckets.

 The service principal configured with your REST catalog must have permission to read from all of the locations that contain your table files in your bucket.
+If you use AWS Lake Formation with AWS Glue, you might need to take extra steps to enable this access.
+For more information, see (Optional) Configure Lake Formation access control.

-Snowflake expects your catalog to provide an expiration time for vended credentials, and looks for a key-value pair where the key is
+AWS: An expiration time for the AWS session token.
+Snowflake searches for a key-value pair where the key is

-).If your catalog doesn’t provide an expiration time, Snowflake assumes that the credentials expire 60 minutes after receipt.
+expiration-time, and the value is a timestamp that specifies the expiration time in milliseconds; for example,1730234407000.If your catalog doesn’t provide an expiration time, Snowflake assumes that the credentials expire 60 minutes after receipt.

 Create a catalog integration for vended credentials¶